 Construction and operations involving dewatering would be subject to Central Valley RWQCB's Waste Discharge Requirement (WDR) R5-2016-0076-01 requirements for managing wastewater produced during dewatering activities.
-To obtain coverage under this General Order, which also serves as the NPDES Permit, the Discharger must submit a complete Notice of Intent and provide samples for analysis to determine the quality of the discharge (using tiers) and assign appropriate controls that would apply to the permit.
-DWR or its contractor(s) will submit a separate Notice of Intent under the General Order for applicable construction and/or operation activities.
+To obtain coverage under this General Order, which also serves as the NPDES Permit, the Discharger must submit a complete Notice of Intent and

+Timing: Before and during construction activities Responsibility: DWR and construction contractor(s).